 Sporting Clube de Portugal, also known as SAD, is a privately owned entity headquartered in Portugal.
 Founded in 1906, it employs approximately 1230 individuals and reported $167.5M in revenue as of 2025.
-The company specializes in spectator sports.
-Commonly known as Sporting CP or Sporting Lisbon, it operates as a Portuguese professional sports club based in Lisbon, recognized as one of the Três Grandes (Big Three) of Portuguese football—alongside Benfica and FC Porto—and has never been relegated from the top flight.
-Beyond football operations, it functions as a multi-sports and media franchise, engaging millions of fans and over 150,000 registered members (sócios) worldwide.
+Its main product is spectator sports.
+Headquartered at the Estádio José Alvalade in Lisbon, the company functions as a professional sports club and one of the Três Grandes (Big Three) of Portuguese football—alongside Benfica and FC Porto—and has never been relegated from the top flight.
+Beyond its flagship football operations, it operates as a multi-sports and media franchise with millions of fans and over 150,000 registered members (sócios) worldwide.

 2025 Revenue